 If you are here today because you have lost a loved one due to the carelessness or negligence of someone else, we know that this is a difficult time for you and your family.
-When you need help from a Lansdale wrongful death attorney, we are here to help.
+When you need help from a Wrongful Death Lawyer, we are here to help.

 What does wrongful death look like?

 Wrongful death cases arise in many different ways, but they all involve cases in which the negligent or careless actions of an individual, company, or entity contributed to a person’s death.
 These cases are brought against the negligent party by the family members of the deceased (or that person’s estate).
 Sometimes there is a criminal case related to these deaths, but not always.
 Wrongful death cases are civil lawsuits, not criminal cases.

 As we review some of the common causes of wrongful death, please know that this is not a complete list and you should always speak with a qualified attorney to help you through this.